 Most Common Food Allergies People Don’t Know They Have

-This is an ingredient that many people don’t even think about, but we see it as a very common food allergy.
-Baker’s yeast and brewer’s yeast both come from different strains of the Saccharomyces cerevisiae fungus.
-It’s very common that if you are allergic to one you are probably allergic to the other.
-Baker’s yeast is found in breads and baked goods along with soy sauce, miso, and MSG.
+These yeasts are ingredients that many people don’t even think about yet are prevalent food allergies.
+Baker’s and brewer’s yeasts come from different Saccharomyces cerevisiae fungus strains.
+It’s common that if you are allergic to one, you are likely allergic to the other.
+Baker’s yeast can be found in bread, baked goods, soy sauce, miso, and MSG.
 Brewer’s yeast is found in alcohol, beer, and wine.
-It’s also in vinegars (except white and ACV), tamari sauce, ciders, and dried fruits.
+It’s also in vinegar (except white and ACV), tamari sauce, ciders, and dried fruits.

-Wheat is another very inflammatory food and common allergen that should be avoided by everyone.
-It can be hard to avoid because it is in so many of our foods like breads, pizza crust, crackers, noodles, pretzels, cereals, rolls, cookies, and cakes.
-It also hides in foods like salad dressings, soups, seasonings, lunch meats, soy sauce, and more.
+Wheat is another very inflammatory food and common allergen that everyone should consider eliminating.
+It can be hard to avoid because it is in many foods like bread, pizza crust, crackers, noodles, pretzels, cereals, rolls, cookies, and cakes.
+It also hides in salad dressings, soups, seasonings, lunch meats, and soy sauce.
 Beer is another tough one for people who have a wheat allergy.
 We shared some of our favorite gluten-free beers in our Cleaner Drinking article.

-Eggs are good for you unless you are allergic to them!
 Eggs get a bad rap due to the cholesterol that isn’t as unhealthy as some would have you to believe.
 The nutrition in eggs, and their health-supporting benefits, are reason to keep eating them, unless you find out you have an egg allergy.
-If it turns out you do then avoid eggs and foods that may contain eggs like baked goods, mayonnaise, pasta, pretzels, marshmallows, battered foods, and even some wines.
+If it turns out you do, avoid eggs and foods containing eggs, like baked goods, mayonnaise, pasta, pretzels, marshmallows, battered foods, and even some wines.
 Yes, eggs are sometimes used in the wine-making process.
-So, if you are allergic to eggs, you want to switch to a vegan wine.
+So, if you are allergic to eggs, you want to switch to vegan wine.

-This is one of the most common food allergies we see in our patients, and one of the hardest to avoid.
-Black/white pepper is in virtually all processed foods and it is hard to avoid when eating out.
-When reading the labels on packaged foods you will often see pepper.
-If you don’t see pepper you will probably see seasoning and you can be sure likely includes pepper.
+Pepper is one of the most common food allergies we see in our patients, and one of the hardest to avoid.
+Black or white pepper is in virtually all processed foods and is hard to avoid when eating out.
+When reading the labels on packaged foods, you will often see pepper.
+If you don’t see pepper, you will probably see “seasoning” or “spices,” which you can be sure likely includes pepper.
 You may want to call the manufacturer to verify whether pepper is included in their spices and seasonings or not.